vimarsh244/mywebsite-hugo/content/privacy/index.md

 We use Oracle Cloud Infrastructure to self-host analytics service and commenting platform.
 You can find Oracle’s Privacy Policy here: https://www.oracle.com/in/legal/privacy/

+Currently the comments are not working and are disabled!

 ## What personal data we collect and why we collect it

 ### Analytics

 We use self-hosted Plausible Analytics for logging basic info.
 The open-source software is GDPR compliant and no PII is stored, without any use of cookies.
 The data is also stored in Switzerland based servers.
-Tracking script: https://z.vimarsh.info/js/plausible.js
+Tracking script: https://cdn.vimarsh.info/app.js

 ### Comments